krystalmonolith/concurrent-http/README.md

 * The "Server Random File %" spinner controls the percentage of the PNG file requests that fail with a "503 Service Unavailable" error.
   * Set it to zero to disable random failures.
-  * Set to a low number (1%-10%) to see some loading before a PNG file request failure occurs.
+  * Set to a low number (1%-10%) to see some retrieval before a PNG file request failure occurs.
   * Set it higher to really screw up the PNG file requests.

 * The "Server File Delay (msec)" spinner sets the delay the server introduces before responding to a PNG file request.